Samir1610/Bank-Marketing-english/README.md

 ## Power Bi

-This Power BI dashboard was created to analyze the Bank Marketing dataset with the goal of identifying the client segments most likely to subscribe to a term deposit.The dashboard provides an interactive visualization of the main conversion drivers, including:
+This Power BI dashboard was created to analyze the Bank Marketing dataset with the goal of identifying the client segments most likely to subscribe to a term deposit.
+The dashboard allows dynamic filtering by age group, balance group, contact method, and education level, offering a flexible exploration of the data and supporting data-driven marketing strategies.
+It provides an interactive visualization of the main conversion drivers, including:

 - Conversion Rate by Job: Highlights the top-performing job categories like students and retirees.